FSF job opportunity: Outreach and communications coordinator

 Because the FSF works globally and seeks to have our materials distributed in as many languages as possible, multilingual candidates will have an advantage.
 With our small staff of eleven, each person makes a clear contribution.
 We work hard, but offer a humane and fun work environment at an office located in the heart of downtown Boston.
 The FSF is a mature but growing organization that provides great potential for advancement; existing staff get the first chance at any new job openings.

 Benefits and salary

-- Full family health coverage through Blue Cross Blue Shield's HMO Blue program;
+- Full individual or family health coverage through Blue Cross/Blue Shield's HMO Blue program;

 - Subsidized dental plan;

 - 403(b) program through TIAA with employer match;

 - Yearly cost-of-living pay increases based on government guidelines (typically distributed in late January, retroactive to January 1);